-Sadly, many believers today, like Ephraim, are “a cake not turned” – they are partly for Christ and partly for the world; they are neither cold nor hot.
+Sadly, like Ephraim, many believers today are “a cake not turned” – they are partly for Christ and partly for the world; they are neither cold nor hot.

 In those days, cakes were usually baked on the ground covered with coals and turned every ten minutes to bake them thoroughly without burning them.

-The image of a cake not turned depicts Ephraim as hypocrites – neither thoroughly bad nor thoroughly good; neither thoroughly hot nor thoroughly cold.
+The image of a cake not turned depicts Ephraim as hypocrites—neither thoroughly bad nor thoroughly good; neither entirely hot nor entirely cold.

-Today, Ephraim would be zealous for God, but the next day, he would be zealous for Baal or other foreign gods.
-Ephraim was neither fully for God nor fully for Baal.
+Today, Ephraim would be zealous for God, but he would be zealous for Baal or other foreign gods the next day.
+Ephraim was neither entirely for God nor fully for Baal.

 It is sad but true that many servants of God today are like Ephraim – a cake not turned.
 They are seeking to please God and also seeking to please the world.
 They are seeking to serve both God and Mammon (the god of untrue riches).

 They are neither for righteousness nor against wickedness.
-Nobody knows what they are standing for or against in the Church and in the society.
-They are always striving to be seen as being political correct in their sermons.
+Nobody knows what they are standing for or against in the Church and the society.
+They are always striving to be seen as being politically correct in their sermons.

-Many believers today are shuttling between righteousness and sin, between godliness and worldliness, and between serving God and Mammon, just as Ephraim shuttled between God and Baal.
+Today, many believers are shuttling between righteousness and sin, between godliness and worldliness, and between serving God and Mammon, just as Ephraim shuttled between God and Baal.